 The research is grounded in theories of interoperability (Chen et al., 2008), distributed simulation, and human-computer interaction.
-It draws on the HLA standard for technical interoperability, ontology engineering (including Short-Lived Ontologies) for semantic interoperability, and VR theory for immersive collaboration.
+It draws on the HLA standard for technical interoperability and ontology engineering (including Short-Lived Ontologies) for semantic interoperability.

-1. Interoperability: The research builds on the federated approach to interoperability, which emphasizes the integration of heterogeneous systems while maintaining their independence.
-This approach is particularly relevant for long-term collaboration, where systems need to evolve and adapt to new technologies and user needs (Chen et al., 2008).

-- 2. Distributed Simulation: The HLA standard provides the theoretical foundation for synchronizing distributed simulations and ensuring communication between disparate systems.
-The research will extend this standard to support immersive VR interfaces and dynamic ontologies, including SLOs (Zacharewicz et al., 2009). - 3.
-Human-Computer Interaction: The integration of VR and HITL interactions introduces a human-centered dimension to the research, focusing on how users interact with and adapt to immersive collaborative environments (Jabbour et al., 2023).
+- 1. Interoperability: The research builds on the federated approach to interoperability, which emphasizes the integration of heterogeneous systems while maintaining their independence.
+This approach is particularly relevant for long-term collaboration, where systems need to evolve and adapt to new technologies and user needs (Chen et al., 2008). - 2.
+Distributed Simulation: The HLA standard provides the theoretical foundation for synchronizing distributed simulations and ensuring communication between disparate systems.
+(Zacharewicz et al., 2009). - 3.
+Human-in-the-Loop (HITL): Decision-making in complex systems.
+(Jabbour et al., 2023).